shharbola/shharbola.github.io/_pages/about.md

 Curious?
 ======
-If you have any question, suggestion about my work, then please feel free to drop a mail!
+If you have any question, suggestion about my work, then please feel free to drop me a mail!
 I am also open to any collaboration within my domain of expertise.